pfdubois/BridgeBidding/source/Resources.rst

    Press, Toronto, ISBN 1-894154-03-7, 1999.
 This part centers on strategy, counting, and technique.

+#. :title:`Killing Defense At Bridge`, by Hugh Kelsey, Faber and Company, 1966;
+   new editions by Cassel & Co, 1992, 1997.
+When I have asked expert players, many of them mention this book as the one that opened their eyes.
+It has a sequel, :title:`More Killing Defense`.

 #. :title:`Opening Leads`, by Mike Lawrence, C & T Bridge Supplies, Los Alamitas, CA,
    1966.
 This is so comprehensive it is a challenge but well worth it.
    My scores improved sharply after I read it.
 Many of Lawrence's other